The Institute for Cinema Studies presents

 In 1997, after a 19-hour day on the set, assistant cameraman Brent Hershman fell asleep behind the wheel, crashed his car, and died.
 Deeply disturbed by Hershman's preventable death, filmmaker and multiple-Oscar-winning cinematographer Haskell Wexler shows how sleep deprivation and long work hours are a lethal combination.
 WHO NEEDS SLEEP? is a commentary on our quality of life.

-NOW available on DVDhttp://www.customflix.com/211338
+NOW available on DVD https://www.createspace.com/211338

 A documentary feature from Haskell Wexler, A.S.C.